Stockholm City Hall: Site and construction

 In 1907, the city council decided to build a new city hall at the former site of Eldkvarn.
 An architectural design competition was held, which first resulted in the selection of drafts by Ragnar Östberg, Carl Westman, Ivar Tengbom jointly with Ernst Torulf, and Carl Bergsten.
 After a further competition between Westman and Östberg, the latter was assigned the construction of the City Hall, while the former was asked to build Stockholm Court House. Östberg modified his original draft using elements of Westman's design, including the tower.
 During construction, Östberg constantly reworked his plans, resulting in the addition of the lantern on top of the tower, and the abandonment of the blue glazed tiles in the Blue Hall.

 Oskar Asker was employed as construction leader and Paul Toll, of builders Kreuger & Toll, designed the foundations.
 Georg Greve also assisted in preparing the plans.
 Construction took twelve years, from 1911 to 1923.
 Nearly eight million red bricks were used.
 The dark red bricks, called "munktegel" (monks's brick) because of their traditional use in the construction of monasteries and churches, were provided by Lina brickworks of Södertälje.

-The building was inaugurated on Saturday 23 June 1923, which was believed to be the 400th anniversary of Gustav Vasa's entrance into Stockholm, which, however, in fact was on 4 July 1923 (as it occurred on 24 June 1523 in the Julian calendar which, before March 1700, was ten days behind the Gregorian calendar).
+The building was inaugurated on Saturday 23 June 1923, which was believed to be the 400th anniversary of Gustav Vasa's entrance into Stockholm in 1523.
+However, the anniversary was actually on 4 July, because it occurred on 24 June 1523 in the Julian calendar, which would be 4 July 1523 in the Gregorian.
 Verner von Heidenstam and Hjalmar Branting delivered the inaugurational speeches.